ycberrehouma/Image-Processing-1/README.md

 (e) How many rows, column, and channels of the Barbara image?
 Hint command: ‘help size’

-1.2 (20 points) image type and basic color space
+1.2  image type and basic color space

 (a) Convert the color image into grayscale (variable name img_gray).
 Save the grayscale image with a name “barbara_gray.png.”
 Show the grayscale image.
 Compare img_gray with img_gray2 that